elemel/fungeoneer/docs/chapters/05/close-at-hand.md

 #=34Bc[#=37B==7CBaA=
 ```

-The log below shows you moving through the example dungeon, with your location marked `@` on the map.
+The log below shows you exploring the example dungeon, with your location marked `@` on the map.

 ```
 #[]##[85bBab6a2A0=#[